 Finding a job is never easy.
 Finding a job you love is even harder.
-From writing the perfect resume to giving the job interview of a lifetime, we ask CPI’s own Jillian Morton, Technical Recruiter, for her advise on how to be a happy job hunter.
+From writing the perfect resume to giving the job interview of a lifetime, we ask CPI’s own Jillian Morton, Technical Recruiter, for her advice on how to be a happy job hunter.
 In the first installment of #HappyJobHunting, Jillian highlights the importance of producing a well written resume.

 She wants job hunters to understand how important it is to make sure that key words from their target job description(s) are reflected in the body of their resume(s).